Getting started with off camera flash photography

 Comp stands for flash exposure compensation and should be set to 0, which is the default.
 At this stage, ignore the Group A and Group B settings, make sure that Channel is set to 1, which is the default.

-Now just concentrate on getting that flash off camera and set it to remote (Nikon) or slave (Canon) so that you can start playing.
+Now you just need to position your flash off camera and set it to remote (Nikon) or slave (Canon) so that you can start photographing.

 3. Radio transmitters